colindavison/colindavison.github.io/content/working_papers/wfh/index.md

 publication: ""
 publication_short: ""

 abstract: This paper investigates how the large increase in remote work that began during the COVID-19 pandemic impacted corporate innovation.
 Utilizing within firm variation, I find that after the start of the pandemic, offices located in counties with high support for Donald Trump have higher visit rates to the office.
-Using all firms in my sample along with this variation in local political attitudes as an instrument for visits to the office, I find that increased intensity of work from home does not significantly impact patenting productivity.
-When limiting to the offices of firms who are highly innovative, operate in rapidly evolving areas of technology, or are large, I find a negative effect of working from home on patenting productivity.
+Using this variation in local political attitudes as an instrument for visits to the office, I find that increased visits to the office raise novel patenting productivity for R&D intensive firms.
+I find that visiting the office increases novel patenting productivity exclusively when inventor teams are geographically distributed or large, suggesting there exists complementarity between in-person interactions and having a large, remote network of collaborators.
+Visiting the office does not disproportionately generate novel patents with new collaborators.

 # Summary.
 An optional shortened abstract.
 summary: